azeldaniel/COMP3607-2020/README.md

 # COMP3607-2020

-This repository contains lab/tutorial material for COMP 3607 (Object Oriented Programming II) for Semester 1, 2020-2021 at the University of the West Indies, St. Augustine.
-Note that this repository was created for code sharing convenience, and all solutions may be redacted at the end of the academic year.
+This repository contains lab/tutorial material for Object Oriented Programming II at the University of the West Indies, St. Augustine.
+Note that this repository was created for code sharing convenience, and all solutions may be redacted at the end of the academic year in 2021.

 ## Weeks 1 & 2 (September 18th & 25th)